Post Partum Depression PPD and Copper Toxicity

 Copper is absorbed through the diet and is transported in the bloodstream bound to a protein called ceruloplasmin.
 Ceruloplasmin plays a crucial role in regulating copper levels in the body and preventing copper toxicity.
 However, in women with PPD, the activity of ceruloplasmin may be impaired, leading to elevated levels of free copper in the bloodstream.
 This excess copper can cross the blood-brain barrier and accumulate in the brain, leading to oxidative stress and inflammation, which are known to contribute to the development of PPD.

-Estrogen and Copper Overload in PPD
+Estrogen, Obesity and Copper Overload

-In addition to the factors mentioned earlier, estrogen levels also play a role in copper overload and the development of PPD.
-Estrogen dominance, which occurs when estrogen levels are higher than progesterone levels, can lead to copper overload.
-Estrogen promotes the absorption of copper in the intestine and the release of copper from tissues, including adipose tissue.
 Adipose tissue, or body fat, contains copper, and obesity is associated with higher levels of copper in the body.
 This suggests that women who are overweight or obese may be more susceptible to copper overload and the development of PPD.
 Furthermore, the use of hormonal contraceptives such as birth control pills and intrauterine devices (IUDs) can also affect copper metabolism.
 Hormonal contraceptives can increase estrogen levels and promote copper absorption, leading to copper overload.

 Genetics and Post Partum Depression